 A frequent friend that visits my Counselling practice is Anger.
 It is always unwelcome, feared, dreaded, or exiled.
 And of course Anger does not appreciate its closeted state.
 It rumbles and tumbles.
 It scratches and escapes at the most unexpected situations.
 It can be explosive, hurtful and dangerous, especially to more vulnerable parts of ourselves, and others – who depend on us.
 Mothers carry that fear deeply and intensely.
 This fear is key when we get to know more and more about our own definition of Anger.

 It has so much to say.
+About needs.

 Injustice.